Harmonix Finance

 Vault Allocation

-Idle buffer — a small reserve maintained at all times to support smooth redemptions without unwinding active positions.
+Idle buffer.
+A small reserve maintained at all times to support smooth redemptions without unwinding active positions.

 Where Yield Comes From